-No one can predict how much down time and attrition will occur during the move, although both can have a serious detrimental affect.
+No one can predict how much downtime and attrition will occur during the move, although both can have a seriously detrimental effect.
 “Heavy defections, absenteeism, and low productivity show a lack of resource policies that fail to communicate the logic of the move,” observes Donovan.
 However, “when Quaker State moved from Pennsylvania to Texas and Ashland Oil relocated from Kentucky to just outside of Cincinnati, most employees went along.
 Management did a great job of conveying their intentions to both workers and the community.”
 Along with maintaining continuity, plans for recruiting and training replacement labor should also be in place.

 Then there’s the monkey wrench of pollution, a site whose provenance may have included underground storage tanks or other waste.
 Donovan advises getting at least a Phase I environmental assessment, and if even a hint of contamination is found, going directly to Phase II.
 “Early remediation can take care of many problems.”